Digital Multimeters Information

 Basic functionality includes measurement of potential in volts, resistance in ohms, and current in amps.
 Multimeters are used to find electronic and electrical problems.
 Advanced units come with more features such as capacitors, diodes, and IC testing modes.

 Digital multimeters are generally bench top or handheld.
-Bench top models can also be portable by use of handles and wheels.
-Handheld multimeters are specifically designed to be used while holding, i.e. can be operated with one hand.
+Bench-top models can also be portable via handles and wheels.
+Handheld multimeters are specifically designed to be used while holding (i.e., can be operated with one hand).
 Digital multimeters display information on a digital screen.
-Commonly they have between 3 and 6 digits, but some units come with larger screens that can display 7 or more digits.
+Commonly, they have between three and six digits, but some units come with larger screens that can display seven or more digits.
 The fastest sampling rate is also important to consider.

 - DC voltage